redhat-developer/vscode-java/README.md

 * `java.completion.postfix.enabled`: Enable/disable postfix completion support.
 Defaults to `true`.

 New in 1.13.0
 * `java.compile.nullAnalysis.mode`: Specify how to enable the annotation-based null analysis.
 Supported values are `disabled` (disable the null analysis), `interactive` (asks when null annotation types are detected), `automatic` (automatically enable null analysis when null annotation types are detected).
-Defaults to `disabled`.
+Defaults to `interactive`.
 * `java.cleanup.actionsOnSave`: The list of clean ups to be run on the current document when it's saved.
 Clean ups can automatically fix code style or programming mistakes.
 [Click here](document/_java.learnMoreAboutCleanUps.md#java-clean-ups) to learn more about what each clean up does.

 Semantic Highlighting